dirkk/basex-rtd/docs/Startup.md

 The password should be changed with the `PASSWORD` command after the first login.

-Please check out the article on the [Database Server](Database Server.md) for more details.
+We provide various [Clients](Clients.md) (language bindings), which allow you to communicate with BaseX from other programming lanaguges.

-## BaseX HTTP Server
+## Web Application

-The HTTP Server gives access to the [REST](REST.md), [RESTXQ](RESTXQ.md) and [WebDAV](WebDAV.md) Services of BaseX.
-By default, it starts an instance of the [Jetty Web Server](http://jetty.codehaus.org/jetty/), which by default listens to the port `8984`, and the BaseX Server, which listens to `1984`.
+With the HTTP Server, BaseX can be used as [Web Application](Web Application.md).
+By default, an instance of the [Jetty Web Server](http://jetty.codehaus.org/jetty/) is started, which listens to the port `8984`, and the BaseX Server, which listens to `1984`.

 To run the HTTP Server, you need to [download](http://basex.org/products/download/) one of the full distributions of BaseX (exe, zip, war), as the JAR version does not include any additionally required libraries.
-It can then be started as follows (get more information on all [Startup Options](Command-Line Options.md#Command-Line_OptionsBaseX_HTTP_Server)):
+It can then be started as follows (get more information on all [Startup Options](Command-Line Options.md#BaseX_HTTP_Server)):

  * Run one of the `basexhttp` or `basexhttp.bat` scripts.
 Call the script with the `stop` keyword to gracefully shut down the server.
  * On _Windows_: Double click on the **BaseX Server** or **BaseX Server (stop)** icon.